Skip to content

 Additional resources

-In such a fast-moving field, new thinking and approaches can emerge on a regular basis.
-To help you stay on top of developments – both in terms of practice options and ethical questions – we have collated an extensive series of resources and links to organizations related to genetics.
+In such a fast-moving field, new thinking and approaches can emerge regularly.
+To help nurses stay on top of developments – both in practice options and ethical questions – ANA has collated an extensive set of resources and links to organizations related to Precision Health and Genomics.

 Ethical, Legal, and Social Issues

-• The U.S. Department of Energy (DOE) and the National Institutes of Health (NIH) devoted 3% to 5% of their annual Human Genome Project (HGP) budgets toward studying the ethical, legal, and social issues (ELSI) surrounding availability of genetic information.
-This represents the world's largest bioethics program, which has become a model for ELSI programs around the world.
+The U.S. Department of Energy (DOE) and the National Institutes of Health (NIH) devoted 3% to 5% of their annual Human Genome Project (HGP) budgets toward studying the ethical, legal, and social issues (ELSI) surrounding the availability of genetic information.
+This represents the world's largest bioethics program, which has become a model for ELSI programs worldwide.

-• The Human Genome Project & ELSI (Ethical, Legal and Social Implications in Genetics) A program designed to address the ethical, legal and social implications of human genetics research. www.nhgri.nih.gov
+The HGP & ELSI program is designed to address the ethical, legal, and social implications of human genetics research.

 National Coalition for Health Professional Education in Genetics (NCHPEG)

-NCHPEG's mission is to promote health professional education and access to information about advances in human genetics to improve the health care of the nation.
-NCHPEG seeks to fulfill this mission by:
+NCHPEG’s mission is to improve the nation’s health by promoting health professional education and access to timely information on advances in human genetics by:

 International Society for Nurses in Genetics (ISONG)

-ISONG is a global nursing specialty organization dedicated to fostering the scientific and professional growth of nurses in human genetics and genomics worldwide.
-The ISONG vision is: caring for people’s genetic and genomic health.
-To foster the scientific, professional, and personal development of members in the management of genomic information.
+ISONG is a global nursing specialty organization focused on advancing the scientific and professional development of nurses in genetics and genomics.
+Its vision is caring for people’s genetic and genomic health by supporting nurses in the responsible use and management of genomic information.

 Books